 The Asymmetric Epistemic Principle

-Extension of the Foundations (v0.2).
-Establishes the epistemological consequences of the single-primitive ontology: every agent is a hub with one decipherable interior and many indecipherable exteriors.
+Extension of the Foundations.
+Establishes the epistemological consequences of the single-primitive ontology: every agent is a hub with one decipherable interior and many indecipherable exteriors. v0.3 vocabulary; updated alongside the foundations reorganization.

 Contents